-The Grotto is a workplace for professional-level narrative artists, which is to say people whose work involves the creation of stories.
+The Grotto is a workplace for professional-level narrative artists: people whose work involves the creation of stories.
 These include fiction and nonfiction writers, but also filmmakers, print and radio journalists, and those who publish/produce new media.
 We don’t offer studio space to performing or visual artists, but we do honor them with special events and gallery exhibits on our walls.

 Some members of the Grotto have their own offices.
 Some share an office, and some work in common areas.
 Everyone gets to choose their level of interaction, which usually varies from day to day.
 We respect isolation and focus, but we also offer each other a degree of sociability when it’s time to emerge.

 Lunches are usually a communal occasion, and we often invite visiting writers, editors, agents, filmmakers or other luminaries to join us.
 We have a library featuring not only published books but unpublished materials, such as screenplays and book proposals.
 We have two conference rooms, where specialized support groups meet, and a small studio for audio production.
 We have a lively in-house book club.
 At least two or three times a year, we find an excuse to throw a party.